antarctica/bas-style-kit-docs/site/_start/distribution.md

 * `.png`

 {% alert success style=highlight %}
-These logos are available from the BAS CDN and is the recommended way to include them in a website or application
+These logos are available from the [BAS CDN](https://cdn.web.bas.ac.uk){: .bsk-alert-link } and is the recommended way to include them in a website or application
 {% endalert %}

 {% include snippets/topic-section-metadata.html